 Ready to get beyond groomers and resort “backcountry” runs?
 Get a taste of the real thing just outside Estes in Rocky Mountain National Park.
 One of the more popular backcountry locations in Rocky is Hidden Valley, a former ski area with a variety of terrain levels.
 More experienced skiers and riders can venture deeper into the park, armed with knowledge, equipment and skill.
 Or consider going with a professional guide until you know the ropes.
 Here in Rocky, backcountry explorations go beyond just skiing, from snowshoeing to mountaineering, cross-country to ice climbing, you can find the winter adventure that best fits your desire and your skill level.

 Local’s Tip: Celebrate your accomplishments with a craft beverage in town.
-With breweries and taprooms (two new in 2015), a winery and a distillery tasting room, there’s plenty of options around town!
+With breweries and taprooms, a winery, a distillery tasting room and a new local distillery, there’s plenty of options around town!

 Big Adventure, Little Price Tag